 The use of acupuncture and other TCM techniques has risen steadily in the U.S and other Western countries over the past several decades.
-According to a large survey done on complementary health approaches by the National Institute of Health in 2007, in the U.S. alone at least 3.1 million people had tried acupuncture in 2007.
-The survey showed that the number of acupuncture users between 2002 and 2012.
+According to a large survey done on complementary health approaches by the National Institute of Health, in the U.S. alone saw a 50 percent increase in the number of acupuncture users between 2002 and 2012.
 In 2012, the most recent year for which statistics are available, 6.4 percent of U.S. adults reported they had used acupuncture.

 What Is Acupuncture?

-Most of the studies investigating acupuncture to date have examined whether acupuncture can safely reduce pain.
-However, it’s expected that in the next several years, researchers will continue to study whether or not it might help with other conditions, too – including anxiety, depression, inflammation, hot flashes, side effects of chemotherapy and insomnia.
+Most of the studies investigating acupuncture to date have examined whether acupuncture can safely reduce pain and work as a natural painkiller.
+Meanwhile, researchers will continue to study whether or not it might help with other conditions, too – including anxiety, depression, inflammation, hot flashes, side effects of chemotherapy and insomnia.

 How Does Acupuncture Work?